- Installation types

 You can install them using your distribution packages on Debian or Ubuntu by running the command:

-sudo apt install python3-future python3-ldap python3-netaddr \ python3-dnspython python3-passlib python3-openssl
+sudo apt install python3-future python3-ldap python3-netaddr \ python3-dnspython python3-passlib python3-toml

 The missing Python dependencies will be automatically installed with the